swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

   /// Store a value's bytes into raw memory at `self + offset`.
   ///
   /// - Precondition: The underlying pointer plus `offset` is properly
   ///   aligned for storing type `T`.
   ///
   /// - Precondition: `T` is a trivial type.
   ///
-  /// - Precondition: The memory is uninitialized, or initialized some
+  /// - Precondition: The memory is uninitialized, or initialized to some
   ///   trivial type `U` such that `T` and `U` are mutually layout
   ///   compatible.
   ///